HussinMhahoud/Count-Age/README.md

 Dear Reader
 This is my first project by android
 Calculates your age now
-This is a very simple program
+This a very simple program